sysl-dev/SYSL-Text/readme.md

 # Tag Notes
 Some tags will not work until you let the library know something about your game.

+# 1.9 Update - Tags
+You can now pass a table instead of a string, this will allow you to use a table of assets without using global assets.

 ## Audio
 ```lua
 --Text.configure.audio_table(table_string)